 Although the Asylum Act prescribes that children for whom it can be determined reliably and unambiguously to be under 14 years of age shall not be fingerprinted at registration, it is not prescribed how the age would be established, leaving it up to the competent authorities to arbitrarily ascertain the age of persons lacking personal documents form the country of origin.
 On 16 September 2020, IDEAS has received a legal opinion from the Ministry of Justice in which it was stated that Serbia does not have an age assessment procedure in its legal framework.

-There is no proper or developed method for ascertaining the asylum seekers’ age, meaning that the asylum seeker’s word and the official’s personal observations are the only criteria for identifying minors in the greatest number of cases.
+To reiterate, there is no proper or developed method for ascertaining the asylum seekers’ age, meaning that the asylum seeker’s word and the official’s personal observations are the only criteria for identifying minors in the greatest number of cases.
 On 4 April 2018, the Ministry of Labour, Employment, veteran and Social Affairs adopted the Instruction on Procedures of Social Work Centres which envisages that the field social worker is in charge for identifying and coordinating support to USAC as long as the child is not put under the jurisdiction of professional social worker.

 Still, the identification of unaccompanied minors continues to be done on the spot by officials (most often police officers) and CSO employees, establishing first contact with potential asylum seekers The SWC are understaffed and they usually react when the MoI or CSO inform them on a USAC’s presence at the territory of Serbia.
 Thus, it is clear that a large number of children residing in Serbia have never been recorded and that the numbers published by different state authorities, but also non-state entities (CSOs, UNHCR, IOM) significantly differ.
 The Committee on the Rights of the Child, and the Human Rights Committee, underlined these problems as well.
-During 2020, there were two cases in which the age assessment arose as a problem.
+During 2021, there were two cases in which the age assessment arose as a problem.
 One case refers to an Afghan boy who suffers from serious psychiatric condition and who was shortly deprived of legal guardianship, on the basis of the flawed assessment of his age.
 IDEAS and PIN intervened and the boy was later on put under temporary guardianship and submitted his asylum application with the help of IDEAS multidisciplinary team.
 In other case, a boy from Guinea, is still deprived of temporary guardianship.
 The Social Welfare centre in Belgrade is still reluctant to accept the boy’s statement that he is underage without conducting any kind of age assessment procedure.

 An additional problem the authorities face in identifying USAC lies in the fact that minors often travel in groups together with adults, making it difficult for the police to ascertain whether or not they are travelling together with their parents or legal guardians.